Super Star Wars: the Empire Strikes Back

 It may sound like an exaggeration but Super Empire Strikes Back may be one of the SNES’ most difficult games.
 Enemies respawn infinitely, and with the debris left behind you are almost always at low health.
 They are surprisingly resilient too.
 Blind jumps, airborne enemies, and odd jumping controls make the platforming hard.
 Since blaster power-ups aren’t as frequent the game is heavily Luke’s favor.
 Between his lightsaber and force powers he has an easier time of it.
 But that is relative.
 Han and Chewie feel underpowered in comparison, especially since they can’t levitate or avoid enemies altogether.
 Add to that nightmarish bosses and you have a game that is harder than most titles on their highest setting even on easy.

 The pacing of Super Empire Strikes Back is also questionable.
-The game is longer than Super Star Wars and I’m not one to complain about more content.
+The game is longer than Super Star Wars and I am not one to complain about more content.
 But the game needlessly lingers in one area too long.
-There was really no reason to have thirteen stages on Hoth, especially when they are so similar. you search multiple identical ice caves for no reason.
+There was really no reason to have thirteen stages on Hoth, especially when they are so similar.
+You search multiple identical ice caves for no reason.
 Was it really necessary to exit the rebel base with Luke than retread the same ground with Han?
 To be fair that is the movie’s fault but still.
 Even some of the new areas drag too long like the Furnace.
 If the pacing were better than maybe the high difficulty could be overlooked.
 But it’s not and only adds to the game’s frustrations.

 In Closing

 It’s a damn shame too as the production values are some of the best on the system.
 But to appreciate them you’ll have to overlook far too many faults.
-Super Empire Strikes Back isn’t a bad game but is let down by its huge flaws.
+Super Empire Strikes Back is not a bad game but is let down by its huge flaws.
 Still enjoyable in the right conditions but there are better titles available.

-One thought on “Super Star Wars: the Empire Strikes Back
+2 thoughts on “Super Star Wars: the Empire Strikes Back

 Leave a Reply